dieg0sc/de_homework/week_5/hw_week5.md

 I calculated the time interval using `unix_timestamp` PySpark function, which gives us the time in seconds.
 Then, you can convert it to another time-unit by doing the suitable algebraic operation.
-After importing the set of functions with `from pyspark.sql.functions import *` , I executed the following query:
+After importing the set of pyspark.sql functions with `from pyspark.sql.functions import *` , I executed the following query:

 ```sql
 df_result = spark.sql("""